Conreality/conreality-wiki/Android-Apps.md

 * Enables gamemasters to [[set up|Game Setup]] a game scenario.
 * Enables gamemasters to issue control commands to swarms and nodes.
-* Enables tracking the current position of players and assets.
+* Enables tracking the current positions of players and assets.
 * TODO

 ### Source Code